 4. Following your arrival at FSU, check in with the OIE.
 The U.S. Department of Homeland Security (DHS) requires that all new and transfer F-1students report their arrival to FSU.
 You must attend a mandatory Orientation Workshop that will be scheduled prior to the beginning of classes.

 If you are already in the U.S. as an F-1 student at another institution, you must complete a transfer of your immigration sponsorship if you intend to transfer to begin a new full-time program of study at FSU.
 Follow the procedure below if you wish to transfer your immigration sponsorship to study as a full-time student at FSU.

 1. Complete an F-1 TRANSFER INFORMATION FORM.
 If you are an F-1 student currently in the United States at another institution, you must have your current international student advisor complete an F-1 TRANSFER FORM.
 Arrange to have your current international student advisor send the F-1 Transfer Form directly to the OIE.
 In order to issue a transfer I-20 form, your former school must release your SEVIS record to Framingham State University.
 It will take approximately two weeks to issue a transfer I-20 from the date the office has access to your SEVIS record.

 2. Once you have received your I-20, you must attend the orientation workshop that will be conducted before the beginning of the semester.

-IF YOU ARE CURRENTLY IN THE U.S.; NOT IN F-1 STATUS
+IF YOU ARE CURRENTLY IN THE U.S. and NOT IN F-1 STATUS:

 If you are currently in the U.S. but not in F-1 status, you may or may not need to change your status in order to pursue full-time studies at Framingham State University.
 Please consult with OIE in order to discuss your individual situation.